otrv4/otrv4/otrv4.md

 ### OTR Error Messages

-Any message containing the string "?OTR Error:" is an OTR Error Message.
+Any message containing the string "?OTR Error: " is an OTR Error Message.
 The following part of the message should contain human-readable details of the error.
 The message may also include a specific code at the beginning, e.g. "?OTR
-Error: ERROR_N:".
+Error: ERROR_N: ".
 This code is used to identify which error is being received for optional localization of the message.

 Currently, the following errors are supported: